Splinting: The Constipation Hack You Didn't Know Existed

-It’s so frustrating when you’re sitting on the toilet, trying to poop (possibly between meetings or while your toddler is busy tearing up the living room), but nothing is coming out.
-You can FEEL the stool in your rectum.
+It’s so frustrating when you’re sitting on the toilet, trying to poop (possibly between meetings or while your toddler is busy tearing up the living room), but nothing is coming out — or worse, a poop is stuck halfway out.
+You can FEEL it just sitting there.
 All it needs to do is move another couple of inches, yet it won't... budge.
 Instead of pushing harder, which can lead to unwelcome issues like hemorrhoids, you can try splinting — a technique that pelvic floor physical therapists have been recommending for decades.

 One small study that used MRI imaging to evaluate the effectiveness of splinting found that all of the women who used vaginal splinting were successful in moving some or all of the stool out of their rectum.
 Before you take this technique to the bathroom, read on for a helpful how-to, plus some advice on when to see your doctor or a pelvic floor physical therapist.

 What is splinting?
 Splinting involves inserting a finger into the vagina and gently pushing against the rectum to help move stuck stool down and out.
 There are a few forms of splinting, but here's a general how-to:

 - Wash your hands (or use a surgical glove if you'd prefer and happen to have one).

 - Insert a finger inside your vagina and place it on the back wall that borders the rectum.
 (You may feel a bulge created by the stuck stool.)

 - As you bear down to poo, apply gentle pressure to this wall.
 This counter-pressure can help the stool to pass.

 Other forms of splinting include pushing a few fingers against the outside of the perineal body (the skin and tissue between the vaginal and anal opening — see a helpful diagram here) or between the buttocks, usually just above the anus.

 When to use vaginal splinting for constipation